EGFR Inhibitor AZD9291 (Osimertinib) and Monoclonal antibodies (Necitumumab) side effects and best dosing for Lung Cancer

 - Major surgery within 21 days of starting protocol treatment

-- Patients must discontinue previous EGFR-TKI at least 7 days prior to study enrollment
+- Patients must discontinue previous EGFR-TKI at least 7 days prior to study enrollment with the exception that patients on AZD9291 for cohorts B, C and E can continue AZD9291 and need not discontinue prior to enrollment

 - Past medical history of interstitial lung disease, drug-induced interstitial lung disease, radiation pneumonitis requiring steroid treatment, or any evidence of clinically active interstitial lung disease